-If we are eating for the purpose of nourishment, we are not getting what we should be getting when we cook our food.
+If we are eating for the purpose of nourishment, we are not getting what we should be getting, when we cook the food.

-Another benefit of eating un-cooked foods is that you avoid oxidized fat.
+Another benefit of eating un-cooked (raw) foods is that you avoid oxidized fat.
 If you eat raw oils, the fats are intact.
 Once fats are heated, the fats oxidize.
 Oxidized fats form free radicals.
-Free radicals have been attributed to cause disease: heart disease, cancer, autoimmune, etc....
+Free radicals have been attributed to cause disease: heart disease, cancer, autoimmune deficiency, etc....

-Oxidized fats create cellular damage in your system.
+Oxidized fats create cellular damage in our system.

 Valya Boutenko collects testimonials from people who have experienced profound health benefits from eating a high raw diet.